 - Thomas Jones receives funding from the local authority.
-These funds include money to support the learning of children with SEN and/or disabilities. - The Head teacher, in consultation with the school Governors, decides the budget for SEN provision on the basis of the needs of the children. - The Head teacher and the SENDCo discuss the effectiveness of the school's current interventions and provisions and prioritise an action plan, which may include additional or alternative interventions, staff training and equipment needs. - This process is reviewed regularly to ensure the best possible intervention is provided to those children who require additional support to learn.
+These funds include money to support the learning of children with SEN and/or disabilities. - The Head teacher, in consultation with the school Governors, decides the budget for SEN provision on the basis of the needs of the children. - For a child with an EHCP, funding will be used to ensure specific school based provision laid out in the plan takes place. - The Head teacher and the SENDCo discuss the effectiveness of the school's current interventions and provisions and prioritise an action plan, which may include additional or alternative interventions, staff training and equipment needs. - This process is reviewed regularly to ensure the best possible intervention is provided to those children who require additional support to learn.